SigFig Review August 2020

 SigFig started as an offshoot of Wikinvest, a Wikipedia-style resource for investors.
 Launched in 2012 as a free portfolio tracking and investment advisor referral service, SigFig is now one of the original robo advisors still in operation.
-Between its platform and strategic partnerships with incumbent institutions such as UBS and Wells Fargo, SigFig has grown to $485 million in assets under management, as of December 31, 2018.
+Between its platform and strategic partnerships with incumbent institutions such as UBS and Wells Fargo, SigFig has grown to over $835 million in assets under management.

 - Aggregation of all outside accounts